Introduction To Systems Thinking (For Practical People)

 - Break down the Apple support system

-Then, there’s one last tip (which may sound strange at first) – Try to envision the future of a system.
+Then, there’s another tip which may sound strange at first: Try to envision the future of a system.

-More precisely, look at a company, country, political or economical system, and derive the next 10, 50 or 100 years, based on the current problems, dynamics, and possibilities of this system.
+Analyze any given company, social group, country, political or economical system, and derive the next 10, 50 or 100 years, based on their current dynamics, challenges, and possibilities.

 Believe it or not, but playing games is an awesome way to improve your systems thinking skills.
-Strategy games (computer and board games), which require managing complex systems over time, are particularly suited.
-Take the game risk, for example, where one needs to master complex systems thinking concepts like feedback loops and leverage points.
-But not only that, all of these concepts have to be applied intuitively.
+Strategy games (computer and board games), which require the management of complex systems over time, are particularly suited.
+Take the game risk, for example, where one needs to balance stability and growth (feedback loops) and decide for the next offensive attack (leverage points).
+But not only that, all of these concepts have to be applied intuitively under pressure.

 It is no wonder that many of today’s entrepreneurs have played video strategy games in their youth.